ipekguler/Weather-Prediction-Web-Service/README.md

 * NUM_TRIALS: determines the number of best performing models for final evaluation.

 * ### Starting the web service

+Go to the "<repo-base-dir>/web_service" directory and modify the app.env file.
+Replace RUN_ID variable with the run id value you copied from the Mage UI in the previous section.

 Start the web service: